-However, this raises a new issue - in keeping dietary protein levels constant by changing the level of soybean meal, what has happened to the levels of non-nutritive components of that soybean meal?
+However, this raises a new issue - in keeping dietary protein levels constant by changing the level of soybean meal, what has happened to the levels of nonnutritive components of that soybean meal?
 Soybean meal (and other plant-derived ingredients) contains many varied and interesting phytochemicals, numbering in the hundreds.
 A subclass of phytochemicals is the phytoestrogens.
-These phytoestrogens can bind to estrogen receptors in the animal and have either pro- or anti-estrogenic effects.
-Since the progression of disease states such as obesity, atherosclerosis and cancer can be affected by such Photo 1: Example of a "cereal based diet"

-estrogenic or antiestrogenic activity, it may be advisable to use a diet without phytoestrogens altogether.
-Secondly, if soybean meal levels are varied across batches to account for differences in protein levels, it follows that the levels of phytoestrogens will vary not only from chow to chow but also from batch to batch of the same chow.
+These phytoestrogens can bind to estrogen receptors in the animal and have either proor anti-estrogenic effects.
+Since the progression of disease states such as atherosclerosis and cancer can be affected by such estrogenic or antiestrogenic activity, it may be advisable to use a diet without phytoestrogens altogether.
+Secondly, if soybean meal levels are varied across batches to account for differences in protein levels, it follows that the levels of phytoestrogens will vary from batch to batch.
 Such variability in phytoestrogens may translate into variability in data over time, leading to cost increases due to either repeating studies or having to use to larger numbers of animals per study.
 Neither of these outcomes is cost-efficient nor desirable.

 Is it easy to report a chow?
 One can give the name of the chow being used, but is it really the same as what was fed last year, especially down to the non-nutritive components?
 Arguably, the answer is "no" given the variability in the ingredients used.
 Plus, since most chow formulas are closed, one can never truly know how much of each ingredient was used in this particular batch.
 Is it easy to repeat a chow?
-Using the same argument about ingredient variability, the answer here is also "no".
+Using the same argument about ingredient variability, the answer here is also "no."

-Can a chow diet be revised as research hypotheses change?
-Revisions can mean removing something from or adding something to a diet.
+Can a chow be modified as research progresses?
+Modifications can mean removing something from or adding something to a diet.
 Given that each plant ingredient in chow can contain a dozen (or more) nutrients, removing a nutrient from the chow is not possible.
-For example, one could not study the effects of a very low iron diet chow.
+For example, one could not study the effects of a very low iron diet using chow.
 There is just no way to remove the iron from any or all of the plant materials - it is like trying to remove the sugar from a baked apple pie.

-This restricts chow revisions to additions.
+This restricts chow modifications to additions.
 However, there are limitations here as well.
 As an example, let's examine high-fat diets.
 Given the increasing population of obese and diabetic people in Westernized cultures, research in these related areas has increased greatly in the last decade.
 Laboratory animals are fed high-fat diets in order to test the ability of therapeutic compounds to prevent or reverse obesity.
-While it is possible to make a high fat chow by mixing fat with powdered chow and either feeding it as such or pelleting the mixture, this should be done
+While it is possible to make a high fat chow by mixing fat with powdered chow and either feeding it as such or pelleting the mixture, this should be done with caution, because as fat is added, the nutrient concentrations in the chow are diluted (Figure 1).